Table of Contents

 Sit Pretty

 This can also be caused by sitting with your knees spread for long periods.
 This causes the muscle to shorten chronically.
 When the sacroiliac joint is binding, this is particularly quick to activate.
 Afterward, activities that bring the legs together for long periods aggravate this.
 This happens in activities like driving or sitting on public transportation.
 As mentioned above, it can be painful when standing for long periods.
+And, of course, it creates pain in the sacrum when sleeping with the leg together.

 Side-to-side movements like tennis, stair climbing, and especially cycling aggravate these trigger points in the lateral gluteal muscles.